bruprescott/CTDizzle/MKRZero/MKRZero_UserGuide.md

 Tools: Small Plastic Cup (x2)
 Protective Equipment: Nitrile Gloves

-:+1: Unlike the factory calibrated temperature and pressure sensors, the conductivity probe/circuit require a user calibration.
+:+1: Unlike the factory calibrated temperature and pressure sensors, the conductivity kit requires a user calibration.
 First, you will need to leave your complete setup and calibration solutions in a temperature controlled room over night (such as a cold storage room or cafeteria refrigerator).

 [Picture of calibration setup here.]